weakish/docs-en/views/realtime-guide-intermediate.md

     // Not supported yet
     ```

-2. Jerry reads Tom’s message and call `read` on the conversation to mark the latest messages as read:
+2. Jerry reads Tom's message and call `read` on the conversation to mark the latest messages as read:

     ```js
     conversation.read().then(function(conversation) {